meetdave3/angular-node-typescript-boiler/README.md

 Then `npm run serve:ssr` to start the server

-This spins up a prerendered Node server on http://localhost:3015
+This spins up a SSRed Node server on http://localhost:3015

 ## Running unit tests